Are there any wise accountants out there?

 Thank you very much for your input!
 The BP Nation is definitely an informed group of professionals!

 After more research & further consultation with my accountant, the explanation which Brandon Hall outlined pretty much summarized it.
-The fundamental issue in my specific case was that the LLC held the property for
+The fundamental issue in my specific case was that the LLC held the property for < 1 year.
+It is really unfortunate as, to make a long story short, I actually previously held the property in my own name for greater than 1 year, and then quit claimed it to the LLC, after which the LLC sold it within a couple of months.

 And, in answer to Brandon's question, no unfortunately I/We did not consult our accountant prior to taking the action because around the time of the sale, we were transitioning from our old accountant (who really didn't understand the nuances of real estate), so we didn't have a formal accountant for a few months.